Rodríguez HR again, 3-run shot in 7th, Mariners sweep Texas

 Mariners: RHP Logan Gilbert will start Thursday at Houston.
 Gilbert struck out eight, but allowed five hits and two earned runs in a 3-1 loss to Houston on Saturday.

-Texas: RHP Spencer Howard will pitch for the Rangers ON Thursday against the Los Angeles Angels.
-Howard allowed six hits and four earned runs over 4 ⅔ innings in his last start on July 22, against Oakland.
+Texas: RHP Spencer Howard will pitch for the Rangers Thursday against the Los Angeles Angels.
+Howard allowed six hits and four earned runs over 4 ? innings in his last start on July 22, against Oakland.